Atharvan: Indo-Iranian Avestan Comparison

 Vedic atharvan is cognate with Avestan āθrauuan / aθaurun, "priest", but the etymology of the term is not yet conclusively established.
-It was once thought to be etymologically related to the Avestan ātar, but that is now considered unlikely (Boyce, 2002:16).
+It was once thought to be etymologically related to the Avestan ātar.
 It has been suggested by scholars that the Vedic and Avestan terms are not of Indo-European origin, and are derived from the BMAC substrate.
+Michael Witzel states the etymology of Atharvan is Proto Indo-Iranian *atharwan "[ancient] priest, sorcerer", and it is cognate to Avestan āθrauuan "priest" and possibly related to Tocharian *athr, "superior force".